siligong-device-uni/.github/profile/README.md

 ## 🌈 Contribution guidelines

 Anybody can contribute to an existing project.
 For new projects we ask these be limited to members of Siligong Valley and ideally in the #home-networking-and-automation channel on Slack.

+When sharing a project please include as many details as you can to help others follow including:

+* Code or configuration
+* All of the required components etc
+* Any PCB design files
+* Any 3D printable models (preferably original CAD files along with usable STLs)
+* A readme covering any hint's tips, challenges